-To reduce the risk of spreading the coronavirus and to keep children and staff safe we are implementing additional safety rules during the pandemic.
-These are detailed below.
+To reduce the risk of spreading the coronavirus and to keep children and staff safe we are implementing additional safety rules during the pandemic and beyond and may need to adapt or change these as the pandemic changes.
+These rules are detailed below.